 John P. Barnes is a third-generation resident of the City of West University Place, residing since 2003 on the property purchased in 1941 by his grandparents, Marvin and Josephine Allen.
-During the forty-seven years in which John has been affiliated with West U, initially as a frequent visitor to his grandparents and then as a resident himself, John has seen West U grow from the sleepy bedroom community in the shadow of Rice University of the 1970's to the vibrant Neighborhood City of lovely homes and lush green-scape that it now is.
+During the forty-nine years in which John has been affiliated with West U, initially as a frequent visitor to his grandparents and then as a resident himself, John has seen West U grow from the sleepy bedroom community in the shadow of Rice University of the 1970s to the vibrant Neighborhood City of lovely homes and lush green-scape that it now is.

 A guitar player and avid book and comic book collector, John can also frequently be found in the garden, tending to trees, shrubs and flowers against both the drenching rains of the Houston spring and the scorching heat of the Texas summer.
 As with that garden, John looks forward to working with his colleagues on the City Council to make the City of West University Place continue to grow and prosper throughout the years and challenges to come.